MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5056-scenario-include.md

-Print mailing labels with names and addresses of your contacts.
+Print mailing labels with the names and addresses of your contacts.